withanx/Guess-the-Number/README.md

 A program where you guess the number.
-I made this mid 2023 in my C++ class
+I made this in spring 2023 in my C++ class

-Update: posted the Python version I made mid 2024 8)
+Update: posted the Python version I made in spring 2024 8)